peter225/ApexView/apexview122/README.md

-This is an app to manage live trading forex accounts
+This is an app to manage live trading forex account